Below are some of the questions we're asked most often. If you don't find the information you're looking for, drop us a note.

 Participants must be at least 12 years of age on race day to register for the Half Marathon and 16 years of age to register for the Marathon.
 There are no age minimums for the 10K or 5K but all youth under the age of 12 must be accompanied by an adult, and all those under the age of 16 must have a parental waiver signed.

-Are baby joggers, strollers, roller blades, dogs or bicycles allowed in any event?
+Are baby joggers, strollers, roller blades, or bicycles allowed in any event?

-Participants with baby joggers, strollers, or dogs must start at the back of the field for safety.
-Dogs must be on a leash no longer than 4 feet.
+Participants with baby joggers must start at the back of the field for safety.

 Wheelchairs are allowed on the course; there are no racing wheelchairs or handcycle divisions.